 Accommodation for Students with Disabilities

 Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation.
-Please make any requests by the Wednesday of the second week of class January 15, 2020).

 UF Counseling Services